FRINXio/translation-units-docs/Translation framework 101.md

 **CompositeWriter** - extend this abstract class when multiple writers need to be invoked on one YANG node.
 The writers need to have a check whether or not should they be invoked.

+**Do not push code that contains following:**

+1. Static imports
+2. Commented out code
+3. Reflection
+4. Trailing whitespaces or tables
+5. Double blank lines

+**Before pushing the code make sure:**

+1. New classes/interfaces have the correct license header
+2. New classes/interfaces/yang model have correct date
+3. All new dependencies and imports are actually used
+4. All variables/methods are actually used
+5. All defined exceptions can be thrown from the code
+6. All writers override updateCurrentAttributes method and avoid delete/write combination, unless specified in a comment
+7. Comments are appropriate to the code behavior
+8. Code has correct spacing
+9. All comments are in English

 #### <a name="existing-noop-writers2"></a>Existing noop writers